AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* Text entered after certain parameters will be counted as we do not perform regex(format validation) on some fields, fields that can be checked - (Phone, NRIC, Email, ContractId, AppointmentId, PolicyID, Premium) - will throw exceptions for incorrect input format, but other fields' formats cannot be checked - (Name, Address, Tag), thus any input after the colon will be counted (within the confines of [defined accepted input](#format-summary)).
+* Text entered after certain parameters will be counted as we do not perform regex(format validation) on some fields. <br>Fields that can be checked - (Phone, NRIC, Email, ContractId, AppointmentId, PolicyID, Premium) - will throw exceptions for incorrect input format, but other fields' formats cannot be checked - (Name, Address, Tag), thus any input after the colon will be counted (within the confines of [defined accepted input](#format-summary)).
-  For example, `add_contact n: REAL_NAME OOPS_EXTRA_TEXT p:....` will
+  <br> For example, `add_contact n: REAL_NAME OOPS_EXTRA_TEXT p:....` will
-  include the extra text in your name. *e.g NRIC would be checked if it matches the format starting with T/S/F/G/M, followed by 7 digits, and then a final letter, this is what we mean by format validation*
+  include the extra text in your name. *e.g. NRIC would be checked if it matches the format starting with T/S/F/G/M, followed by 7 digits, and then a final letter, this is what we mean by format validation*

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.